AgeCoder/AgeCoder/README.md

 # Hi there, I'm Vedant Navale! 👋

-I'm a passionate developer based in India, currently working remotely at **Alightage**.
+I'm a passionate developer based in India.
 My expertise lies in **TypeScript** and **JavaScript**, and I love building applications and tools that elevate user experiences while streamlining developer workflows.
 I'm always exploring innovative ideas and technologies to drive efficient and creative solutions.

 ---